KQM-git/TCL/docs/enemy-data/automatons/ruin-destroyer.md

 ## Attacks

-* Opening its' head, the Destroyer spins its' whole head on the ground and flails it across.
+* Opening its head, the Destroyer spins its whole head on the ground and flails it across.
 Its' core is protected during this attack.

-* By firing a charged beam of pure Energy at the ground, the Destroyer creates an Energy field centered on its' target.
+* By firing a charged beam of pure Energy at the ground, the Destroyer creates an Energy field centered on its target.
 The field has a large AoE that deals Damage for the duration of this attack.
 Its' core is exposed during this attack.

 * Borrowing into the ground and planting its roots, the core gathers Energy and creates a Vacuum Field that sucks the player in.
-After charging, it will overload its' core, exploding anything in a medium AoE around itself.
+After charging, it will overload its core, exploding anything in a medium AoE around itself.
 Its' core is exposed during this attack.

-* Using its' core, it fires small Energy Orbs two to five times.
+* Using its core, it fires small Energy Orbs two to five times.
 Its' core is protected during this attack.

-* Digs into the ground before it reemerges close to its' target.
+* Digs into the ground before it reemerges close to its target.
 Similar to the Geovishap Hatchling, it cannot be damaged while it's burrowing.

-* After hitting its' weak spot twice, it becomes deactivated.
+* After hitting its weak spot twice, it becomes deactivated.
 During this short time it will not attack.